himadri2324/Computer-IT-Fundamentals/README.md

 ## About This Repository

-Computer & IT Fundamentals is a hands-on practical repository focused on building real-world IT support, system administration, cybersecurity, and enterprise troubleshooting skills.
+Computer & IT Fundamentals is a hands on practical repository focused on building real world IT support, system administration, cybersecurity, and enterprise troubleshooting skills.

 This repository contains practical labs designed for beginners and aspiring:
 - IT Support Engineers